 Step 4: Prepare the Testing Environment and Resources

-After the planning stage, you should proceed with the preparation for the testing environment and the resources you need.
+After the planning stage, you should proceed with the preparation for the performance testing environment and the resources you need.
 Make sure you arrange everything to avoid the hassle.

 Step 5: Execute Your Plans